puppetlabs/puppet-docs/source/pe/3.7/install_what_and_where.markdown

 PE uses the following services:

 - **`pe-activemq`** --- The ActiveMQ message server, which passes messages to the MCollective servers on agent nodes.
-Runs on servers with the puppet master component.
+Runs on servers with the Puppet master component.
 - **`pe-console-services`** --- Manages and serves the PE console.
-- **`pe-puppetserver`** --- The puppet master server, which manages the puppet master component.
+- **`pe-puppetserver`** --- The Puppet master server, which manages the Puppet master component.
 - **`pe-httpd`** --- Apache 2, serves as a reverse-proxy to the PE console.
 - **`pe-mcollective`** --- The orchestration (MCollective) daemon, which listens for orchestration messages and invokes actions.
 Runs on every agent node.
-- **`pe-memcached`** --- The puppet memcached daemon.
+- **`pe-memcached`** --- The Puppet memcached daemon.
 Runs on the same node as the PE console.
-- **`pe-puppet`** (on EL and Debian-based platforms) --- The puppet agent daemon.
+- **`pe-puppet`** (on EL and Debian-based platforms) --- The Puppet agent daemon.
 Runs on every agent node.
 - **`pe-puppet-dashboard-workers`** --- A supervisor that manages the console's background processes.
 Runs on servers with the console component.
 - **`pe-puppetdb`** and **`pe-postgresql`** --- Daemons that manage and serve the database components.
 Note that pe-postgresql is only created if we install and manage PostgreSQL for you.